 If discoloured hot water, you will need will to flush your hot water tank.
 This process does not require a plumber or gas company.
 If you have access to the internet, you can search “how to flush a water heater” and there are detailed instructions as well as videos to assist.
 The Town does not look after hot water tanks.

 If you have discoloured cold water, let the water run from the highest point of the house (upstairs bathroom) until it runs clear.
 If this does not clear the water, please contact the Town of Newmarket Customer Service Department at 905-895-5193 to see if there is work being done in your area.
-The Town has hard water with minerals (iron) which causes discolouration, but please be rest assured it is still safe to use.
+The Town has hard water with minerals (iron) which causes discolouration.

 Cloudy water